wwarthen/RomWBW/ReadMe.txt

 images.
 Some of the provided software can be launched directly from the ROM firmware itself:

--   System monitor
+-   System Monitor
--   Operating systems (CP/M 2.2, ZSDOS)
+-   Operating Systems (CP/M 2.2, ZSDOS)
 -   ROM BASIC (Nascom BASIC and Tasty BASIC)
 -   ROM Forth